 - Gynaecology, miscarriage and termination of pregnancy, sterilisation (male and female) but not pregnancy and birth

-- Brain and nervous system treatments including for stroke, epilepsy and Parkinson's disease
+- Brain and nervous system treatments including for head injuries, stroke, epilepsy and Parkinson's disease

 - Hernia and appendix surgery